LOADING ...

 Dear Mrs. Roosevelt, don't hang your head and

-His mortal is laid away, but his good work fills the sky;
+His mortal clay is laid away, but his good work fills the

 This world was to see him born.

-He went away to grade school and wrote back to his
+He went away to grade and wrote back to his folks;

-He drew such funny and always pulling a joke;
+He drew such funny pictures and pulling a joke;

 This was lucky to see him born.

-He got struck by fever and it settled in his leg;
+He got struck down by and it settled in his leg;

-He loved the folks that wished him as everybody did;
+He loved the folks wished him well as everybody did;

 world was lucky to see him born.